avo323/LB2CD-Text-And-Speech-Patch/README.md

-# LB2CDTextAndSpeechPatch

-Laura bow 2 CD text & speech patch for DOSBox
+# Laura Bow 2 CD Text and Speech Patch for DOSBox

-by doomlazer

 Do not use these patch files with ScummVM or you will be stuck in "both" mode forever - scumm already has a built-in "both" mode for this game anyway.